Waddon Ponds: History

 The area of the ponds was formerly part of an estate of some 2000 acre which included Waddon Court Farm and Waddon Lodge.
 The Domesday Book makes reference to a mill at the northern extent of the pond used for grinding corn and when adjacent housing was created in the early 20th-century, Iron Age and Bronze Age artefacts were found.
 The river had been dammed to form a lake at the northern end but was diverted at the end of the 19th-century and the drained land was used to grow watercress and subsequently given over to light industry.
 A mill was still in existence in 1928 when it closed down.
 At the same point, and following a campaign by a Mr. Pescot Row, a writer on themes of natural beauty, Croydon Corporation bought part of both Waddon Court Farm and Waddon Lodge, subsequent to the deaths of both owners.
 A sundial was donated to the ponds in acknowledgement of Row's efforts.

-Bwtween 2012 and 2017, Croydon Council undertook work to the park to change its type from an ornamental park to a more natural wetland.
+Between 2012 and 2017, Croydon Council undertook work to the park to change its type from an ornamental park to a more natural wetland.
 In particular the banks were graded to provide a gentle slope into the water rather than the boarded edges which existed previously.

 The Wandle Trail, which loosely follows the course of the river from Croydon to Wandsworth, runs through the park.